Author, Mike Smith

 From my experience, it adds stress and worry to overseas property transactions as the customer needs to carry out multiple transfers or wait in a queue at a branch and do a bunch of paperwork.

 Anyone that has bought a property before knows it’s stressful enough without adding further complications.

-Any easy get around is to use a money transfer specialist, as they don’t tend to have any daily limits or maximum amounts.
+Any easy solution to daily limits is to use a money transfer specialist, as they don’t tend to have any restrictions or maximum amounts.